-Room 3: Adding members with diverse backgrounds and skills helps increase your club's impact.
-How can you attract more diverse members?
+Group 3: Adding members with diverse backgrounds and skills helps increase your club's impact.
+How can you identify people in the community with more diverse skills and backgrounds?
+How can you attract them to your club?

-Room 4: How can you lead to inspire and increase your club's impact?
+Group 4: As leaders of your club, how can you lead and inspire your members to increase your club's impact?